Everyone who works with children/young people – including Voluntary, Community & Faith Sector Workers – has a responsibility for keeping them safe.

 An organisation check list is available to help organisations to identify any gaps in safeguarding that may need to addressed.

-*free to organisations operating/working in Harrow
+*free to not for profit organisations operating/working in Harrow

-What’s New: Contextual Safeguarding Network
+Website: Contextual Safeguarding Network

 Contextual Safeguarding is an approach to understanding, and responding to, young people’s experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent-child relationships.